USEPA/WNTR/documentation/model_io.rst

     >>> wntr.network.write_shapefile(wn, 'Net3')

-This creates a directory for each model component (junctions, tanks, reservoirs, pipes, pumps, and valves) which contains a Shapefile and related files.
+This creates the following Shapefile directories for junctions, tanks, reservoirs, pipes, pumps, and valves:

+* Net3_junctions
+* Net3_tanks
+* Net3_reservoirs
+* Net3_pipes
+* Net3_pumps
+* Note, Net3_valves is not created since Net3 has no valves

 Note that patterns, curves, sources, controls, and options are not stored in the Shapefile files.

-The :class:`~wntr.network.io.read_shapefile` function creates a WaterNetworkModel from a collection of Shapefile directories.
+The :class:`~wntr.network.io.read_shapefile` function creates a WaterNetworkModel from a dictionary of Shapefile directories.
 The function can also be used to append information from Shapefiles into an existing WaterNetworkModel.